 A Nordic collaboration

-The exhibition has a common title and a common basis, in the form of the newly created works, but will be presented in three different versions in three locations across Scandinavia during 2022.
+The exhibition had a common title and a common basis, in the form of the newly created works, but was presented in three different versions in three locations across Scandinavia during 2022.

 - Kunsthall Grenland, Porsgrunn, Norway